-- Make a thick paste of Mustard Seed by adding little salt and strain that paste through a strainer.
+- Make a thick paste of Mustard Seed by adding a little salt.

 - In a bowl take Mustard Paste, grated Coconut, Green Chili paste, salt, Turmeric Powder, and Mustard Oil as well.

 - Marinade fish chunks with this paste and give those an overnight stand (5-6 hours).
 This step is important to get super soft Paturi.

 - Take the bowl full of marinated fish out of the refrigerator at least one hour before cooking.